-Learning to cope with bipolar has been one of the hardest tasks I've been faced with, but slowly I've built up a recovery tool kit to help me overcome the challenging situations that the disorder has thrown at me.
+Learning to cope with bipolar has been one of the hardest tasks I have been faced with, but slowly I have built up a recovery tool kit to help me overcome the challenging situations that the disorder has thrown at me.

-However, my diagnosis and thus my life is further complicated by my secondary diagnosis — borderline personality disorder (BPD) (also known as emotionally unstable personality disorder or EUPD in the UK).
-I've only had the diagnosis confirmed in the past couple of years; however, a personality disorder is something that was suspected for a long time.
+However, my diagnosis and thus my life is further complicated by my secondary diagnosis — borderline personality disorder (BPD), which is also known as emotionally unstable personality disorder or EUPD in the U.K. I've only had the diagnosis confirmed in the past couple of years; however, a personality disorder is something that was suspected for a long time.

-Doctors were reluctant to label me as having borderline personality disorder as this is, unfortunately, often stigmatized within the mental health field, and can also mean the patient is harder to treat.
+Doctors were reluctant to label me as having borderline personality disorder because it is often stigmatized within the mental health field and can also mean the patient is harder to treat.

 Bipolar Disorder vs. Borderline Personality Disorder

 There are definitely complexities that have arisen from having the two disorders concurrently.
-There is a much higher risk of suicide amongst people with bipolar and BPD, and having the two alongside each other can exacerbate this risk even further.
-It is important therefore that I monitor my moods and their changes effectively, and alert the relevant professionals and those around me if I begin to feel unwell.
+There is a much higher risk of suicide among people with bipolar and BPD, and having the two alongside each other can exacerbate this risk even further.
+Therefore, it is important that I monitor my moods and their changes effectively and alert the relevant professionals and those around me if I begin to feel unwell.

-People with a diagnosis of both bipolar and borderline personality disorder are also more likely to suffer from substance abuse issues than the general population, or those who have the disorders separately.
-This could be due to attempts to fill the chronic empty feelings that the BPD can leave someone with.
+People with a diagnosis of both bipolar and borderline personality disorder are also more likely to suffer from substance abuse issues compared to the general population or those who have the disorders separately.
+This could be due to attempts to fill the chronic empty feelings that BPD can leave someone with.